 Kundrol Rinpoche is the seventh reincarnation of the great Kundrol Jatson Nyingpo of Tibet.
 Kundrol Jatson Nyingpo was a great terton, revealer of hidden treasures and founder of the great seat of learning Mongyal Monastery in Tibet.
 Since the birth of the first Kundrol Rinpoche in 1700 AD, reincarnations of the Rinpoche have successively appeared to uphold the wheel of compassionate teachings of the Bon for the benefit of all sentient beings.
 The depth of the great deeds of Kundrol Rinpoche and the vastness of his knowledge are the signs that he is truly the great Terchen Kundrol Hung Chen Dodhul Lingpa in a different physical form.
 Kundrol Rinpoche is a non-sectarian and has received teachings and empowerments with highly venerated Bon and Buddhist masters such as H.H.
 Dilgo Khyentse Rinpoche, H.H.
 Menling Tri Rinpoche, H.E.
 Dodrup Rinpoche and many others.

-Head Teacher / Lecturer of Bön Buddhism of Long Island
+Head Teacher / Spiritual Advisor of Bön Buddhism of Long Island

 Geshe Nyima Kunchap Rinpoche is the founder of Dolpo Bon Society and Nepal Bon Religion Association.
 He is a master of Sutra, Tantra and Zogchen of Bon tradition.
 Rinpoche presently works as a senior lecturer in CIHTS.
 He is also the head lama of Nepal Bon Religion Association, Nepal and Dolpa Youngdrung Committee, which was founded by him.
 He was born in 1964 at Nepal-Tibet border in Dolpo Techurong, Nepal, which was once a province of Zhang Zung.
 Rinpoche started learning Tibetan language, literature and measurement of thanka painting at the age of eight from his grand father.
 From the age of fourteen to seventeen, he learned to make sacramental cakes, ornamenting them with molded butter, ritual offerings.
 He also received oral instructions on preliminary practice and initiations of few deities from his root lama Bar Le Rinpoche.
 Thereafter he decided to go to Menri monastery and become monk.
 Rinpoche arrived at Menri Monastery in 1982 and got ordination from His Holiness the Menri Trizin Rinpoche and His Eminence the Yongzin Tenzin Namdak Rinpoche on the auspicious birth day of The great Bonpo master Nyamed Sherab Gyaltsen.
 From then till he was thirty one in 1994, he learned major philosophical text such as prama stages and path (Bhumi marga), Yanakarma (stages of Yana), Prajnaparamita, Madyamika, Abhidharma, Venay, Tantra and Zogchen for thirteen years from Bonpo masters like His Eminence Lopon Tenzin Namdak Rinpoche, Lopon Trinley Nyima Rinpoche and Ven Tsundue Gongphel Rinpoche.